 It is better thought of as a short-term tactical instrument for volatility events, not as a portfolio holding.

-Who Should Use UVXY?
+Who Should Trade UVXY?

 Short-Term Speculators